Frequently Asked Questions (FAQ)

 What kind of fundraising does the Club do?

 There is no fundraising obligation for parents of skaters in CanSkate and CanPowerSkate programs.
-Fundraising/Volunteer Commitments begin at the Figure Prep level.
+Fundraising/Volunteer Commitments begin at the Intro to Figure Skating level.
 To keep the cost as low as possible fundraising is a necessary reality.
 For more detailed information on this season’s fundraising initiatives, please visit our Volunteer Commitment page.
 The type of fundraising and requirements vary from season to season.

 What forms of payment do you accept?